Michigan Business Succession Planning Attorney

 At DeMent & Marquardt, PLC, we have extensive experience assisting business owners with their succession planning needs.
 Our attorneys craft tailored succession plans that align with each business’s unique goals and circumstances.
 We understand the complexities involved and provide guidance every step of the way.

-Creating a successful business succession plan involves several key steps:
+Creating a successful business succession plan involves several key steps.
+These include:

 - Identifying goals and needs: Begin by identifying your long-term business goals, family objectives and financial needs.
 For example, do you intend to keep your business within your family, or pass along your share to a partner?
 Understanding these priorities will guide the planning process.